Q: What is the difference between psychotherapy and counselling? Which service do I need?

 Q: What will the diagnostic assessment process with a PMVC psychiatrist look like?
 How much time and cost should I expect?

-1) First, I administer a clinical assessment(s) to clarify your experiences/symptoms and to determine whether a diagnostic assessment is warranted.
-In the following session, I will communicate the results, offer some psychoeducation on the condition indicated, and explore options with you.
+2) First, I conduct a clinical assessment(s) to clarify your symptoms and to determine whether a diagnostic assessment is warranted.
+In the following session, I will communicate the results, offer some psychoeducation on the condition indicated, and explore the treatment options with you.

-2) If you choose to seek a formal medical diagnosis, I will prepare a referral form with comprehensive clinical information about your case.
-This form will be signed and submitted to PMVC by your family doctor (if you don’t have one, you can use a primary care doctor at a local walk-in clinic).
+3) If you choose to seek a formal medical diagnosis, I will prepare a referral form with comprehensive clinical information about your case.
+This form needs be signed and submitted to PMVC by your family doctor/nurse practitioner (if you don’t have one, you can use a primary care doctor at a local walk-in clinic).

-3) We will book a diagnostic session and invite the PMVC psychiatrist assigned to your case to attend our session remotely.
+4) We will book a diagnostic consultation and invite a PMVC psychiatrist assigned to your case to attend our session remotely.
 A diagnostic assessment & interview usually takes 90 minutes (120 min for a complex case).
 As per PMVC policy, my attendance is required as your support and to ensure that your needs and history are effectively communicated to the doctor.

-4) The results will be discussed with you at the end of the session on the same day.
-A recommendation for medication, if needed, will be forwarded to your family doctor who will write you a prescription.
+5) The results will be discussed with you at the end of the session on the same day.
+A full psychiatric report will be produced in about 2 weeks after the session.
+A recommendation for medication, if needed, will also be forwarded to your family doctor/nurse practitioner who can write you a prescription.

 Time and Fee Estimates*